CCurl/BoardForth/README.md

         - Deploy the VM as above.
         - Open up Serial Monitor.
         - Interactively code as usual, including defining new words as appropriate.
-        - When I know what I want to keep, I update the LoadUserWords() with amy new code.
+        - When I know what I want to keep, I update the LoadUserWords() with any new code.
         - If there is anything from the interactive session I want to use, I copy it from the SerialMonitor.
         - Rebuild and upload the project to the board, and the new functionality is now "built-in".
-    - I/O ports are simply addresses outside of the range of address for the dictionary.

-To control the internal LED (pin #13), do this:
+To control a LED connected to pin A4, you can do this:

-    - 13 output-pin
-    - : led 13 dPin# ;     \ defines a LED at pin #13
+    - : led 4 ; led output    \ name the LED at pin A4 and makes it an OUTPUT pin
-    - : led-on 0 led ! ;
+    - : led-on 1 led dp! ;
-    - : led-off 1 led ! ;
+    - : led-off 0 led dp! ;
     - led-on                  \ the LED turns on
     - led-off                 \ the LED turns off

+The standard 'blink' example program:

+    - : i-led #13 ; i-led output       \ the internal LED is usually pin #13
+    - variable speed 500 speed !
+    - : blink 1 i-led dp! speed @ ms 0 i-led dp! speed @ ms ;
+    - auto-run-last                    \ the LED starts blining with a 500 ms interval
+    - auto-run-off                     \ the LED stops blining

-To read pin #36, do this:
+To read a switch connected to pin D36, do this:

-    - 36 input-pin
+    - : sw 36 ; sw input
+    - sw dp@ .

+To read a potentiometer connected to pin A8, do this:

-    - : myPin 36 dPin# ;     \ defines a pin at #36
+    - : pot 8 ;
+    - pot input
-    - myPin @ .
+    - pot ap@ .

-To turn on the LED depending on the value of whether another pin:
+To turn on the LED depending on the value of the above switch:

-    - : main myPin @ led ! ;      \ this turns the LED on or off depending on pin 36
+    - : sw->led sw dp@ led dp! ;       \ this will turn the LED on or off depending on the switch at pin 36
-    - auto-run-last               \ now you can switch pin 36 on and off and the LED changes
+    - last >body auto-run              \ now when you flip the switch, the LED turns on or off
-    - auto-run-off                \ the LED is no longer changed when pin 36 changes
+    - 0 auto-run                       \ the LED no longer changes when the switch is flipped